cwcon/push/learn/previewing-work.md

      `http://localhost:4000/submissions/` and typing in the name of your article file with the `.html` extension (**not** `.md`).
 For example,
      `http://localhost:4000/submissions/jenkins-this-article-changes-everything.html` would be the
-     URL for a source filie named `submissions/jenkins-this-article-changes-everything.md`.
+     URL for a source file named `submissions/jenkins-this-article-changes-everything.md`.

    As you make changes, the HTML will be automatically regenerated, so you can preview your work